Skip to content

 UDB VSCode Extension

-A Visual Studio Code extension for working with UDB (Unified Database) schema files used in the RISC-V Unified Database project.
+A Visual Studio Code extension for working with UDB (Unified Database) specification files used in the RISC-V Unified Database project.
+This extension works with the .udb file extension.

 Features